PanicStation.org

 What can wait

-• You don’t need to decide today whether to involve local police unless a specific institution requires it for their process.
+• You do not need to decide today whether to contact local police unless a bank, creditor, or recovery process specifically requires a police report.

 Important reassurance